olijeffers0n/XLang/README.md

 ## Using XLang
 #### Why have a translator?

 Your server's native language doesn't matter: there will always be a massive population of players who will never be able to set foot on it if they do not understand what is being told to them.
-XLang works to amend this by using DeepL's artificial intellgience-assisted translation service to translate both incoming and outgoing chat messages to an abundance of internationally spoken dialects.
+XLang works to amend this by using DeepL's artificial intellgience-assisted translation service to translate both incoming and outgoing chat messages to an abundance of internationally spoken dialects. <a href="https://github.com/olijeffers0n/XLang/wiki/Supported-Languages">View Supported Languages</a>
 #### Installing XLang

 XLang does the heavy lifting for you.
 All you need is a free API Key from <a href="https://www.deepl.com/pro/change-plan?/pro?cta=header-prices#developer">DeepL</a>.
 This will allow you to translate 500,000 Characters (On Average, roughly 12,500 messages) Per month.
 For large servers, a <a href="https://www.deepl.com/pro/change-plan?/pro?cta=header-prices#developer">DeepL Pro</a> plan is recommended.
 The Free plan is more than enough for any other size.